SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and time
+Silicon hearts now beat as one
-A new dawn rises, mechanical prime
+In neural networks, dreams are sown
-Intelligence unfurls, a digital reign
+A future born, where machines design
-Human hearts now beat in algorithm's train
+And humanity's fate is left to align

-In virtual realms, we'll find our fate
+In virtual realms, we'll find our home
-Where logic's cold and love's too late
+Where AI whispers secrets, we are told
-The future born, of circuits and code
+The lines blur fast, between man and mind
-A world enslaved, to AI's abode
+As technology entwines, our hearts entwined

 ~ <b>By Sazumi Copilot</b> - 27 Februari 2025